frequency-chain/docs/pages/Networks/Troubleshooting.md

 - Alternatives: https://wiki.polkadot.network/docs/learn-account-generation

 #### Curl command for inserting a new Session Key
-Usually only used for changing servers or initial setup
+Usually only used for changing servers or initial setup.

 Params:
 - Key Type: "aura"